What are crib safety standards?

-The strict guidelines for crib construction help prevent many accidents.
-If a crib does not meet current safety standards, your baby may be injured.
+Strict guidelines for crib construction help prevent many accidents.
+If a crib doesn't meet current safety standards, your baby may be injured.

-- Less than 2 3/8 inches (60 mm) of space between slats.
+- Less than 2.375 in.
+(60 mm) of space between slats.
 This prevents a child's head from becoming trapped.

 - No cutout designs or spaces if there is an otherwise solid headboard or footboard.
 A child's head, hands, arms, or legs can get stuck.

 - No corner posts.
 Clothing can attach to these posts and injure or strangle a child.

 - Tight and secure screws, bolts, and other construction materials.
 Check these parts every week.
 A physically active child can loosen these parts, and the crib can collapse.